vippsas/vipps-epayment-api/migration.md

 ## Partial Cancellations

 Cancellation of partially captured payments is supported in the eCom API by setting the `shouldReleaseRemainingFunds` flag.
-In the ePayment API, this behavior works by default.
+In the ePayment API, this behavior is enabled by default.

 ## Customer Present Payments